I’m not an advisor. I keep up to date a directory of financial advisors who give advice but don’t manage investments (sorry, only in the U.S.).

 The directory isn’t a simple list.
 You can navigate the directory and filter the advisor candidates by region, state, service model, hourly rate, credential, gender, types of clients, and subject topics.
 See How Do I Narrow Down the List of Advisors? for a preview of how it works.

-After you find some candidates, you contact them to schedule an introduction call or meeting and get a quote.
+After you find some candidates, you contact them to schedule an introduction call and get a quote.
 If you’re not quite sure after the introduction, you can come back to the directory and find more candidates.

 Money-Back Guarantee